suganth1997/the-method-video-files/the_method/script.md

 Eureka!

+## The Method conclude

 Let us dial back, so he starts by choosing any section of the parabola, builds a property on it, changes the lens to see the same from a different perspective, integrates it over the parabola and he has managed to express the area of a curved shape such as a parabola in terms of a straight shape whose area is known.
 That sounds incredible, to me atleast, and another venue to emphasize that changing the perspectives can help us solved the unsolved.

 `end`

 Also to emphasize why just finding the areas which are simple to us were great at that time is because that, we now know integration to calculate areas of curved bodies and algebra to write equations of curved bodies and graph to visualize those equations, but in those days none of the above were there.
 Even the parabola is defined as shape  you get when you cut the cone is specific angles and not as y=ax^2.
-Maybe if Descartes and Fermat were born at Syracuse, the brachistochrone problem would've been proposed in Greece itself.
+Maybe if Descartes and Fermat were born at Syracuse, the brachistochrone problem might've been proposed at ancient Greece itself.

+## Conclude

 `end quote`